 You must also have been issued a valid Certificate of Sponsorship (CoS).

 The documents you need in order to apply include the following:

 - CoS unique reference number

 - Valid passport or travel document with at least one blank page (front and back)

 - Proof of your relationship with any relevant dependents

 - Certified translations of any documents not in English or French

 For most categories, unless otherwise stated, the visa grants the applicant permission to work in the UK for up to 12 months or the time period outlined in the Certificate of Sponsorship, whichever time is shorter.

 What are the Temporary Worker Visas fees and waiting times?

-The fee for all Temporary Worker Visas is £244 per applicant, and this is the same whether applying inside or outside the UK.
+The fee for all Temporary Worker Visas is £259 per applicant as of February 2023, and this is the same whether applying inside or outside the UK.
 You will also need to pay the immigration healthcare surcharge and pay to submit your biometric information as part of your application.